loloallio/Python-Premier-league-Scrapping/README.md

 ## General Information
 - The project is based on the official premier league website "www.premierleague.com".
 - First, it gathers every link from its results section and finally iterates every link extracting the required information.
 - 5 different data sets are created in a csv format.
 Matches, Goals, Fouls, Cards and Subs.
+- An snowflake database is created.
+Every datasets connects with "Matches" with ID_Match

 ## Python libraries